Business Coaching

 Common Types of Business Coaching

-There are several approaches to coaching, depending on your goals and business size:
+There are several approaches to coaching, depending on your goals and business size, and having a clear focus is essential to navigating these options:

 1. Executive Coaching: Focused on leadership, decision-making, and communication for CEOs and executives.